yanazlateva/scrrznrc/README.md

 CE power is the Cherenkov photon spectral density per emitting charged particle path length (in units of photons / eV / cm).
 It is scored by summing contributions from charged particle steps on the fly.
 The code outputs to the .egslst file: dose per incident fluence and dose-to-CE ratios as energy deposited per CE photon spectral density at n = 1.34 and within the input polar angle aperture (in units of MeV eV / photon).

 Details on the implementation are provided in comments to the code.
-Details of the theory, code design, testing, and relative experimental validation, are available in:
+Details of the theory, code design, testing, and relative experimental validation are available in:
 Y. Zlateva, B. Muir, I. El Naqa, and J. Seuntjens, Cherenkov emission-based external radiotherapy dosimetry: I. Formalism and feasibility, Med Phys.
 In Print.